ak47andrew/virtual-console/docs/src/memory.md

     vsync
 ```

+> Yes, I know that's usually shares the space with RAM, but...
+I just decided to do it this way...
+Okay, okay, this is just because it was easier to implement this way.
+And anyway, I created it, I win 😝

 ### ROM

 Well...
-ROM is usually stands for `Read-only memory`, but you can actually edit this one so it's more of a `program storage`
+ROM is usually stands for `Read-only memory`, but you can actually edit this one so it's more of a `Program storage`

 So, not much to say here.
 And yes you can write self-modifying code, but... it's a pain in the ass and there's no reason to tbh